Wendison/VQMIVC/README.md

 ## 📢 Update
 Many thanks to [ericguizzo](https://github.com/ericguizzo)!
 1. A [Replicate demo](https://replicate.ai/wendison/vqmivc) is provided online, so you can play our pre-trained models there, have fun!
-2. VQMIVC can be trained and tested inside a Docker environment via [Cog](https://github.com/replicate/cog).
+2. VQMIVC can be trained and tested inside a Docker environment via [Cog](https://github.com/replicate/cog) now.

 ## TODO
 - [ ] Add more details on how to use [Cog](https://github.com/replicate/cog) for development